Zymbit-Docs/docs/content/reference/real-time-clock/index.md

 Zymkey and HSM’s Real Time Clock is battery backed for reliable operation, which could be very valuable for significant power or network outages.
 Prior to starting NTP in the boot sequence, the Zymkey or HSM provides the current UTC timestamp to the host computer (e.g. Raspberry Pi).
 This means that, if access to a reliable network isn’t available, a reliable timestamp will be available for use by any running applications.

-With a bound Zymkey/ HSM installed and running `zkbootrtc.service ` on the same system as above (ntp disabled), we can see the clock restored based on the Zymkey/ HSM's RTC.
+With a bound Zymbit Security Module installed and running `zkbootrtc.service ` on the same system as above (ntp disabled), we can see the clock restored based on the Zymbit Security Module's RTC.
 You will notice this message at boot:

 > Feb 8 19:22:26 raspberrypi systemd[1]: Starting Restore System Clock from Zymkey…
 > Feb 9 18:58:48 raspberrypi systemd[1]: Started Restore System Clock from Zymkey.